Ready to say goodbye to student loan debt for good? Learn More

 You have a right to look at your credit report any time you choose.
 This is necessary because you must be able to check it for accuracy.
 No one knows what you’ve done or failed to do better than you.
 You need to use your right to access your credit report to protect yourself from inaccurate information that can harm your credit score.

-Under the FCRA you have the right to access your credit report for free once a year from each of the major credit bureaus.
+You can run a free credit report for free once a week from each of the major credit bureaus.
 If you’ve already pulled your free credit report, you'll have to pay to access further reports with some exceptions.
 But the law limits what CRAs can charge for a credit report to $13.

 You can also get a free credit report if: